fmahoudeau/FCN-Segmentation-TensorFlow/README.md

 # Differences from the Official Paper
 This implementation follows the FCN paper for the most part, but there are a few differences.
 Please let me know if I missed anything important.

 * **Optimizer:** The paper uses SGD with momentum and weight decay.
-This implementation uses Adam with a learning rate of 1e-5 and weight decay of 1e-6 for all training experiments with PASCAL VOC data.
+This implementation uses Adam with a batch size of 12 images, a learning rate of 1e-5 and weight decay of 1e-6 for all training experiments with PASCAL VOC data.
 I did not double the learning rate for biases in the final solution.

 * **Data Augmentation**: The authors chose not to augment the data after finding no noticeable improvement with horizontal flipping and jittering.
 I find that more complex transformations such as zoom, rotation and color saturation improve the learning while also reducing overfitting.
 However, for PASCAL VOC, I was never able to completly eliminate overfitting.